kubernetes-hy/kubernetes-hy.github.io/data/part-5/2-custom-resource-definitions.md

 They're so integral part of using Kubernetes that it's a good idea to learn how to make one ourselves.

 Before we can get started we need to figure out what we want to create.
 So let's create a resource that can be used to create countdowns.
 The resource will be called "Countdown".
 It will have some *length* and some *delay* between executions.
 The execution - what happens each time the *delay* has elapsed - is left up to an image.
-So that someone using our CRD can create a countdown that e.g. posts a message to Twitter each time has ticked down.
+So that someone using our CRD can create a countdown that e.g. posts a message to Twitter each time it has ticked down.

 As a template I'll use one provided by the [docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).